• Skip to primary navigation

 What to Serve with this Homemade Roasted Tomato Soup

-This soup is quite versatile and can be served for lunch, dinner, or a light snack.
-It can also be served as a starter for an elegant dinner party paired with Shrimp Newburg in Puff Pastry Shells.
+This versatile soup can be served for lunch, dinner, or a light snack.
+It can also be a starter for an elegant dinner party paired with Shrimp Newburg in Puff Pastry Shells.
 Other serving suggestions for this creamy tomato soup include the following:

 • Serve with a salad such as Cucumber Dill Salad, Mardi Gras Salad, or Caesar Salad.

-• Grilled cheese sandwiches make an excellent accompaniment to this amazing soup.
-For example, serve this soup with the ultimate grilled cheese sandwich – Croque Monsieur or Croque Madame.
+• Grilled cheese sandwiches are an excellent accompaniment to this amazing soup.
+For example, serve this soup with the ultimate grilled cheese sandwich: Croque Monsieur or Croque Madame.

 Even if you're a seasoned cook or just a novice in the kitchen, this recipe is easy to follow with step-by-step directions that produce amazing results every time.